 Supreme Court.
 The budget request of the Supreme Court for FY2003, as customary, is in two parts.
-For its first account, Salaries and Expenses, the Court has requested \$57.5 million - 22.3% over FY2003 budget authority of \$47.0 million.
-Of the \$4.2 million requested over base adjustments, most is related to technological improvements in automation and security.
-The request also includes \$675,000 to fund the hiring of 13 additional police officers.
-The House Appropriations Committee recommends roughly \$66 million for the Supreme Court, including \$55.4 million for Salaries and Expenses.
+For the Court's first account, Salaries and Expenses, the Senate Appropriations Committee has recommended \$59.4 million, compared with the earlier House-passed amount of \$55.4 million.
+The Judiciary had requested \$57.5 million - 22.3% over FY2003 budget authority of \$47.0 million.
+(Of the \$4.2 million requested over base adjustments, most was related to technological improvements in automation and security.
+The request also included \$675,000 to fund the hiring of 13 additional police officers.
+Subsequently, however, funding for additional police officers was approved by Congress in the Emergency Wartime Supplemental Appropriations Act, P.L.
+108-11, enacted Apr.16, 2003.)